mikosik/smooth-build/doc/tutorial.md

 ```
 Blob binaryData = 0x48656C6C6F;
 ```

-##### _Nothing_
-Nothing is a type that is convertible to any type.
-It is not possible to create value of such type.
-This sounds strange but reasons for such type are explain below when discussing array types.

 #### Struct types
 Struct is a compound of named values known as its fields (like in most programming languages).